 Read this year’s recommendations to Congress

 An analysis of the top ten most litigated issues in federal courts.

 For the National Taxpayer Advocate, thorough research and analysis of current tax issues and trends is a vital part of the Annual Report.
 The Taxpayer Advocate Service research projects yield accurate, insightful data that inform her as she advocates for taxpayers, and strengthen her authority and arguments before the IRS and Congress.
 In addition, she presents a literature review which contains additional commentary and an extensive listing of articles, reports, and discussions providing a broader context for one of the Most Serious Problems presented in Volume I. To better understand the problems and burdens currently faced by taxpayers and develop effective remedies, it is helpful to look beyond the customer experience within the IRS.
 The National Taxpayer Advocate hopes this resource inspires further informed conversation and research about strengthening taxpayer rights and developing innovative customer-centric tax administration.

-The National Taxpayer Advocate is releasing the inaugural edition of the National Taxpayer Advocate Purple Book.
-In it, she presents a concise summary of 50 legislative recommendations that she believes will strengthen taxpayer rights and improve tax administration.
+The National Taxpayer Advocate is releasing the National Taxpayer Advocate 2019 Purple Book.
+In it, she presents a concise summary of 58 legislative recommendations that she believes will strengthen taxpayer rights and improve tax administration.
 Most of the recommendations have been made in detail in prior reports but others are presented in this book for the first time.

 She believes that most of the recommendations presented in this volume are non-controversial, common sense reforms that the tax-writing committees and other committees and other Members of Congress may find useful.